neoforge-dev/starter/memory-bank/tech-context.md

 #### Performance Polyfill

-Located in `src/test/setup/performance-polyfill.js`, this utility provides a polyfill for the Performance API, which is used in our performance tests.
+Located in `src/test/setup/optimized-performance-polyfill.js`, this utility provides a polyfill for the Performance API, which is used in our performance tests.
 The polyfill is optimized to reduce redundant installations and improve test performance.
+We've added a global flag to prevent multiple installations of the polyfill, significantly reducing the number of installation messages in the test output.

 #### Package Patches